Forty-nine percent of your employees spend up to two hours every day trying to find the information they need to do their jobs.

 As a result of streamlining collaboration, an internal knowledge base can deliver way more significant benefits than an external help center – but it’s typically more difficult to communicate it to stakeholders.
 Here are some of them:

 - Prevention of knowledge loss.
 An internal wiki prevents knowledge loss as employees leave your organization.

 - More effective onboarding.
-55% of employees agree that their company has problems with making the necessary tools and documents accessible by new members – an internal knowledge base helps to solve this problem.
+55 percent of employees agree that their company has problems with making the necessary tools and documents accessible by new members – an internal knowledge base helps to solve this problem.
 Additionally, fewer people hours are spent on transmitting the information that could have been documented once.

 - No duplicate activities.
 Say, your marketing department decides to run Twitter Ads.
 In a few months, they come to a conclusion this channel doesn’t work for your brand.
 To prevent future advertising experts from testing this idea in 5 years, you can document the outcomes of the project in the knowledge base.
 The company won’t waste time working on the tests someone has already run and documented.